fbpx

 Online Vet Practices have emerged as a convenient alternative, offering virtual consultations via video or chat.
 These services are ideal for advice, triage, and guidance when an in-person visit isn’t immediately necessary.
 However, they cannot physically examine or treat pets, and any serious health issues will still need to be addressed by a physical vet practice.
 The primary advantage of online vet practices is their accessibility, especially in non-urgent situations, making veterinary advice more available to pet owners who may have time constraints or live in remote areas.

-Referral Centres
+Specialist Referral Centres

 Referral Centres are specialised veterinary facilities where pets are sent by their first-opinion vet for advanced care.
 They are often staffed by veterinary specialists who focus on specific fields like orthopaedics, neurology, or oncology.
 Referral centres have cutting-edge equipment and expertise to handle complex conditions that require more specialised knowledge and treatment than a general vet practice can provide.